-The CIM forms the basis of the IEC 61970 family of standards provide the basis for the structure of LTDS grid model data..
-The LTDS grid model definition leverages the information model described in IEC 61970-301 and the European usage and profile standards known as CGMES v3.0 (the Common Grid Model Exchange Standard).
-Where UK (CGMES) described in IEC 61970-600-1 and -2.
-Where LTDS required data is not supported by the IEC data exchange standards, extensions/deviations are defined in order to clearly specify LTDS data exchange requirements are not addressed by CGMES, UK-specific extensions to the information model and/or.
+The CIM forms the basis of the IEC 61970 family of standards.
+The LTDS grid model definition leverages the information model described in IEC 61970-301 and profile standards known as the Common Grid Model Exchange Standard (CGMES) described in IEC 61970-600-1 and -2.
+Where LTDS required data is not supported by the IEC data exchange standards, extensions/deviations are defined in order to clearly specify LTDS data exchange requirements.